Fort Bragg Military Article 128b UCMJ – Domestic Violence & Strangulation Defense Lawyers 2026 FAQ

 What defenses are available for Article 128b charges?

 Defenses in Article 128b cases may include disputing the facts, challenging the credibility of evidence or witnesses, and demonstrating procedural errors during the investigation.
 In some cases, evidence may show that the alleged conduct did not meet the legal definition of domestic violence.
-Each case is unique, and defense strategies are tailored to the specific facts and military regulations applicable at Fort Liberty.
+Each case is unique, and defense strategies are tailored to the specific facts and military regulations applicable at Fort Bragg.

 How does the military court process work for domestic violence cases?